coala/projects/README.md

 # Projects

-A website that showcases projects!
+A website that showcases projects! **If you want to use it and it's not exactly fitting your purpose, please do make upstream changes.
+We expect this project to be of use to others and we're happy to make it more generic so it's easier to adapt to other organizations.**

+(It'd be nice to have an organization YML or so e.g.)

 ## Purpose